Krystian Pearce: Hereford

 Pearce joined National League North club Hereford on 30 August 2021.
 Manager Josh Gowling said that his side had needed an "experienced leader".
 After administrative issues delayed his registration, he finally made his debut on 18 September in the FA Cup second qualifying round against Lymington Town but lasted only 18 minutes before injury intervened.
 Pearce won the league's Player of the Month award for November after helping his side achieve five league wins throughout the month without conceding a goal.
 He was released at the end of the 2021–22 season.

 Kidderminster Harriers

 Pearce joined National League North club Kidderminster Harriers on a one-year deal on 22 June 2022.
 He started the opening match of the season and was reportedly fortunate not to be sent off for elbowing an opponent.
 He played 42 of the club's 46 league games across the 2022–23 campaign, helping them to qualify for the play-offs.
 Promotion was secured with a 2–0 victory over Brackley Town in the play-off final.
 He played 39 games in the 2023–24 season as Kidderminster were relegated back out of the National League in 22nd place.

 Alvechurch

 On 8 June 2024, Pearce joined Southern League Premier Division Central side Alvechurch.
 He featured 50 times across the 2024–25 campaign, scoring two goals and being sent off once.
 He was offered a new contract.
+He retired from professional football at the end of the 2025–26 season.